jcarenza67/Pizza-Parlor/README.md

   Describe: Pizza.prototype.getPrice()

-  Test: "It should get a price for the pizza using a prototype"
+  Test: "It should increase the price by $1.50 if the user selects Pepperoni"
-  Code: const completePizza = new Pizza (["pepperoni", "green peppers", "artichokes"], "thin and crispy", "medium");
+  Code: const pizza = new Pizza(["Pepperoni"]);
-  completePizza.getPrice();
+  Expected Output: 1.50

-  Expected Output: 15.75
+  Test: "It should increase the price by $1 if the user selects Mushroom"

-  Test: "It should increase the price by $1.50 if the user selects pepperoni"
+  Code: const pizza = new Pizza(["Mushroom"]);
-  Code: const pizza = new Pizza (["pepperoni"]) Expected Output: 1.50
+  Expected Output: 1.00

   ```